Today was a day. A real doozy. It started at 4:30ish in the morning. Not that it needed to. That’s just when I woke up.

 I grew up with a father who trained us to regularly spread out all our shoes and boots, to clean and shine them.
 Remember those little round tins of shoe polish, and the chamois cloths that were kept in a basket?
 I do.
 There was something very reassuring about seeing all my shoes lined up like a books on a shelf.
 Anyway, all these years later, I can’t let the cold weather confront us without first preparing all our shoes, boots, handbags etc. Anyway, that is another project that was expecting to get done today.

 So, the granola was baking away.
 The aroma from the gingerbread spices was intoxicating.
 I adore gingerbread at all times of the year, so this is a great way to get a fix!
 I had put the dishes from the night before away.
 I opened the freezer door to remind myself how much stuff would need to be sorted through.
 One by one, the cats meandered into my world, demanding their breakfast.
 I had my coffee, so after they were satisfied, they joined me on the couch, watching Matt and Savannah chatting with Adele.
 (Isn’t she just the most intriguing person?
-A voice like nothing else on the planet; a down-to-earth, cheeky, seemingly humble person who hasn’t let the global attention jade her) And then my granola was ready.
+A voice like nothing else on the planet; a down-to-earth, cheeky, seemingly humble person who hasn’t let the global attention jade her) And then the oven timer told me that my granola was ready.
 Removed the cats from my lap (insert wounded glare of disapproval from Phineas and disdainful miff from Zelda) and went to pull out the sheet pans.
 Most of it would cool down, but some was going on top of the skyr and kefir I had ready in a bowl.
 Crunchy, just sweet enough, kind of cuddly (if food can be cuddly- some of you will get it!)